cbkii/ts-docsui/README.md

 - TS18 USB storage when a USB drive is connected.
 - File and folder selection for apps that use the Android system picker.

+> [!TIP]
+> The file picker may falsely display directory contents as empty or inaccessible...
+> 🔄 Try **refreshing** the current folder view;
+> initial loading of a directory can be buggy 🐛

 ## Requirements

-- A Topway **TS18** unit with Android 10.
+- A Topway unit with Android 10; tested on **TS18** model.
-- UIS8581A / SP9863A TS18 hardware.
+- UIS8581A / SP9863A TS18 hardware, or equivalent.
 - Magisk 28 or later already working.

-This module is not for TS10, TS10S, or unrelated units that only look similar.
+This module has not been tested on TS10, TS10S, or unrelated units that only look similar.

 This module does not install Magisk and does not root the head unit.